 |Net secondary income (D)||

 |Current account balance (A + B + C + D)||

 Current Account Deficit

-When the financial outflows in the current account exceed its financial inflows, i.e., export demand and net incomes and transfers falls and/or import demand rises.
+When the financial outflows in the current account exceed the financial inflows, the current account is in deficit.

-Unemployment: deficit can lead to loss of jobs in domestic industries as there demand for exports is low and demand for imports is high
+Unemployment: deficit can lead to loss of jobs in domestic industries as demand for exports is low and demand for imports is high.

 - Lower exchange rate: a fall in demand for exports and/or a rise in the demand for imports reduces the exchange rate.
-While a lower exchange rate can mean exports become more price competitive, it also means that essential imports (such as oil and foodstuffs) will become more expensive.
-This can lead to imported inflation
+While a lower exchange rate can mean exports becoming more price-competitive, it also means that essential imports (such as oil and foodstuffs) will become more expensive.
+This can lead to imported inflation.

 The severity of these consequences depends on the size and duration of the deficit.
 Persistent deficits can harm the economy in the long-run as low export growth causes unemployment.

 Correcting a current account deficit